Christian Walker Player Props: Diamondbacks vs. Giants

-On Saturday, Christian Walker (.419 on-base percentage in past 10 games, 82 points above season-long percentage) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+Christian Walker -- batting .375 in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Anthony DeSclafani on the mound, on June 25 at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Giants.
+He collected two extra-base hits in his most recent appearance (3-for-5 with two doubles and three RBI) against the Giants.

 Christian Walker Game Info & Props vs. the Giants